-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less-Than- Significant Impact No Impact 3.5 CULTURAL RESOURCES Would the project: Cause a substantial adverse change in the significance of a historical resource as defined in § 15064.5? • b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to § 15064.5? c) Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature? • d) Disturb any human remains, including those interred outside of formal cemeteries?
+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less-Than- Significant Impact No Impact 3.5 JLTURAL RESOURCES /ould the project: a) Cause a substantial adverse change in the significance of a historical resource as defined in § 15064.5? • b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to § 15064.5? • c) Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature? • d) Disturb any human remains, including those interred outside of formal cemeteries? • a) Cause a substantial adverse change in the significance of a historical resource as defined in CEQA Guidelines Section 15064.5 (Less-Than-Significant Impact)